Building a strong safety culture will help reduce onsite accidents, lower insurance costs, and prevent costly downtimes.

 Finally, you can create additional oversight by creating specific roles at your company devoted to promoting worksite safety.
 These added roles can come with additional pay and benefits, or be their own positions, depending on the size of your company.

-Either way, tasking leaders in your company with focusing on construction safety will help your track and reach your goals faster.
+Either way, tasking leaders in your company with focusing on construction safety will help you track and reach your goals faster.

 We often hear about the importance of promoting safety as a core cultural component of any worksite.
 However, construction safety culture is more than just reducing the risk of injury.
 While important, construction safety culture also prioritizes communication, employee engagement, and inclusivity.